WR80-ORG/WR80X-Development-Kit/WDK1.7.0/Assemblers/WR80IMG/README.md

 ## Notes

-- The tool automatically verifies version information from the official WR80 repository when building.
 - Internet access is required for version checks and the `make update` command.
 - Built binaries are placed inside the `/build` directory by default.